Skip to content Skip to footer navigation

 • Price: $399

-This dehumidifier received a lower water removal score than the Kogan model – just 28% – which hurts all the more when you realise it's about $200 more expensive.
+This dehumidifier received a lower water removal score than the Kogan model – just 28% – which hurts all the more when you realise it's $140 more expensive.

-But if you have $400, our review has uncovered other models that will give you much better overall performance for your money – in fact, we recommend a few models that cost between $350–$450.
+If you can stretch your budget a little further, our review has uncovered other models that will give you much better overall performance for your money – in fact, we recommend a few models that cost around $450.

 Don't write the brand off completely though – other Breville models fared better in our testing, so do your research to ensure you buy the right one.